-Quick: Name a state known for volcanos.
+Quick: Name a state known for volcanoes.
 It’s likely Hawaii came to mind to mind for you; or maybe California.
-Washington is also known for its volcanos.
+Washington is also known for its volcanoes.
 Many of us are old enough to remember when Mount St. Helens erupted back in 1980.

 Powerful forces beneath the earth’s surface shaped more than 600 hills and mountains of the San Francisco Peaks volcanic field.